 First comes the cash injection in the form of a loan from MV Savings Bank (a clause in the loan – the Santa Claus – provides for a very festive rate).
 John Keane Excavation donate the use of one of their trucks and a driver.
 Then every year, on the day before Thanksgiving, two plucky Tisbury Firefighters from Engine Number 3 (aka Legion Pumper) throw their tree chopping tools in the trunk, jump on board and the truck heads off on its journey northwards to Sutton in the Northeast Kingdom of Vermont.
 A truckload of trees are purchased there from the same farmer each year and, as part of the holiday tradition, the firefighters sit down with him and his family to tuck into a Thanksgiving Dinner feast together.
 The next day, with trees loaded and the truck and firefighters refuelled, they set off on the return journey to Martha’s Vineyard.

-This year the trip took a bit longer as unfortunately the truck suffered two tire blowouts, so a day was spend in frigid, sub-zero conditions at a Vermont truck repair shop!
+The 2018 trip took a bit longer as unfortunately the truck suffered two tire blowouts, so a day was spend in frigid, sub-zero conditions at a Vermont truck repair shop!
+The Vineyard Haven firefighters go that extra mile to get you your Christmas Tree.

 One of the intrepid firefighters who makes the Vermont trek every year is one of our neighbors and we are honored that a “Legion Pumper” tree sits front and center in the inn’s sitting room every year for guests to enjoy.